Skip to content

 The practical gap: a CCPA-compliant website often uses opt-out consent, meaning tracking begins by default and users can turn it off.
 Under CIPA, that model is the problem.
 If a pixel fires before a user has actively consented and it transmits data to a third party in real time, CCPA compliance provides no shield.

-The following steps address the core technical gaps that plaintiff firms identify when scanning websites for demand letter targets.
+The following steps address the core technical gaps that plaintiff firms identify when scanning websites.

 1. Run your consent platform in opt-in mode for California visitors.